User Guide

 5. Click 'Add New Webhook', and select the channel you want A2rchi to post to.

-6. Now, copy the 'Webhook URL' and paste it into a file called 'slack_webhook.txt', and handle it like any other secret!
+6. Now, copy the 'Webhook URL' and paste it into the secrets file, and handle it like any other secret!

 Configuration